Welcome!

 Domain 1: Religion (12 quarter units)

-- Completed during enrollment at at LLU.
+- Completed during enrollment at LLU.
 Transfer of religion is not permitted (religion transfer in will count as a humanities course)

 Domain 2: Arts and Humanities (minimum 16 quarter units)